LiteLDev/liteloaderbds-documentation/en/Usage.md

 You can manage them with command `addons` in the console.

-## 📡 Debug Plugins

-You can type these commands to enter the corresponding debug mode:

-* `jsdebug`: JavaScript debug mode
-* `luadebug`: Lua debug mode

-In debug mode, all texts you type will be parsed as scripts and be executed in real time, as the console of developer tools of browsers do.
-If any error occurs, you will see an error report.

-You can type `jsdebug` / `luadebug` and enter to exit the debug mode.

 ## 🚅 Update LiteLoaderBDS

 When a new LiteLoaderBDS or Minecraft Bedrock Edition is released, you need to update to make the server side adapt to the latest client.